Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 Delays may occur if application forms are not correctly completed or need further information.
 If you need the certificate by a specific date, make sure you apply in good time and specify your deadline date on the application.

 A Letter of Comfort: If you’re not yet ready to complete a cultural test application, you can submit a draft application and receive a Letter of Comfort from the BFI.
-This letter will state that the video game(s) should pass the cultural test.
-A Letter of Comfort can’t be used to submit a VGEC claim to HMRC, but it is reassuring to have and can help you secure financing.
+This letter will state that the production should pass the cultural test.
+A Letter of Comfort can’t be used to submit a AVEC claim to HMRC, but it is reassuring to have and can help you secure financing.

 The Accountant's Report is required when an application claims points in Section C and/or Section D.